TL2005/TypingSVG/README.md

 - **Flexible deletion behaviors**: `backspace`, `clear`, or `stay` with configurable delete speed.
 - **Multiple cursor styles**: `straight`, `underline`, `block`, or `blank`.
 - **Fine-grained controls**: Pause duration, repeat toggle, border, background, and more.
+- **Font weight**: Control the boldness of the font.
+- **Cap/lowercase gap adjustment** Tweak the spacing between uppercase and following lowercase letters to correct uneven visual gaps in non-monospaced fonts.
 - **Server-rendered**: SVG is fully rendered server-side — fonts are inlined so consumers don't need to load fonts on the client.

 Short: **more customization, more control, and more shareable animated text** 🎨